 Opinions on this issue, as always, differ.

-1. You cannot take a bath, that is, lie for a long time and steam the body (in order to avoid infection of open wounds).
+1. You cannot take a bath, that is, lie for a long time and steam your body (to avoid infection of open wounds).

 2. Do not use a sponge or washcloth.
 Do not rub the child’s body with anything or anything.